 Kaposi's sarcoma has been reported to occur in patients receiving corticosteroid therapy, most often for chronic conditions.
 Discontinuation of corticosteroids may result in clinical improvement.

 As sodium retention with resultant edema and potassium loss may occur in patients receiving corticosteroids, these agents should be used with caution in patients with congestive heart failure, hypertension, or renal insufficiency.

 Drug-induced secondary adrenocortical insufficiency may be minimized by gradual reduction of dosage.
 This type of relative insufficiency may persist for months after discontinuation of therapy.
-Therefore, in any situation of stress occurring during that period, naturally occurring glucocorticoids (hydrocortisone cortisone), which also have salt-retaining properties, rather than betamethasone, are the appropriate choices as replacement therapy in adrenocorticoal deficiency states.
+Therefore, in any situation of stress occurring during that period, naturally occurring glucocorticoids (hydrocortisone cortisone), which also have salt-retaining properties, rather than betamethasone, are the appropriate choices as replacement therapy in adrenocortical deficiency states.
+9 Reference ID: 3536902

 Steroids should be used with caution in active or latent peptic ulcers, diverticulitis, fresh intestinal anastomoses, and nonspecific ulcerative colitis, since they may increase the risk of a perforation.